An institution which does not meet the definition of institution

 of all clinical or internship sites, number of students in clinicals

-or internships and end date of clinicals or internships;
+or internships and start and end date of clinicals or internships;

 (iii) Name and contact information of the Chief Administrative